 The Florida native has been here since 1998, and loves that she knows “every neighbor on the block.”
 By day, she works on Ford Motor’s global strategy.
 She’s also heavily involved in Bagley’s future.

 “I tell everyone, shopping local matters … local politics matter,” she says.
 “We got hit hard by the recession and mortgage crisis,” she says.

 “I’m hoping we’ve reached rock bottom,” she says.
-“Neighborhoods are turning around [but] it will never be what it was. … What does Avenue of Fashion ‘version 2.0’ look like?
+“Neighborhoods are turning around [but] it will never be what it was. … What does ‘version 2.0’ look like?
 We’re at cusp of where Midtown was a few years ago.
 We may not be as polished yet, but if you don’t stabilize Bagley, those other areas won’t work.”

 — Steve Wilke

 Pretty much any Saturday, Eastern Market is a feast for all senses.
 Throngs of shoppers descend upon the six-block market to fill their produce, meat, and flower needs.
 Vendors beckon to the crowds, shouting out their specials.
 There are performers at nearly every turn: a young girl playing an electric blue violin, a youth flash mob dancing in one of the sheds, and a mime dressed in a colorful striped jacket.
 The sounds of karaoke waft along with the smells of barbecue from Bert’s Marketplace.